 Respected Trusted and Experienced National Highly-rated equine law leader

-Julie I. Fershtman, Attorney
+Julie I. Fershtman, Attorney at Law

 -Julie I. Fershtman, Attorney at Law

 The practice.
-Crossing all horse breeds and disciplines, she serves a national** clientele of stables, trainers, professionals, associations, businesses, show management, insurers, clinicians, instructors, equestrian programs, breeders, veterinarians, farm owners, and individual horse owners.
+Crossing all horse breeds and disciplines, she serves a national** clientele of stables, trainers, professionals, associations, businesses, show management, insurers, clinicians, instructors, equestrian programs, breeders, coaches, landowners, veterinarians, farm owners, and individual horse owners.

-Industry involvement.
+Equine industry involvement.
 Several years of service on equine industry committees and boards.

 Visit the Foster Swift Law Firm Web Site